JorianWoltjer/BashRandomCracker/README.md

 # Bash `$RANDOM` Cracker

-A tool to brute-force the internal seed of Bash's `$RANDOM` variable after only 2-3 15-bit samples.
+A tool to brute-force the internal seed of Bash's `$RANDOM` variable after only 2-3 samples, in seconds.
 Able to predict all future values to break the randomness.

 For context, the `bash` shell has a dynamic variable called `$RANDOM` you can access at any time to receive a random 15-bit number: